NCERT Book Solutions for Class 9 Civics Democratic Politics – I Chapter 1 – CBSE Free PDF Download

 - The statement does not keep with democracy as a value, as the daughter is not allowed to express her opinion.

-- The statement keeps with democracy as law, as employee voices his opinion for his right under the law.
+- The statement keeps with democracy as law, as the employee voices their opinion for their right under the law.

 9. Consider the following facts about a country and decide if you would call it a democracy.
 Give reasons to support your decision.